 Nevertheless, new forms of electronic communication are here to say, and there's no question that the rules of visitation will change to keep up with them.
-If you have any questions about whether money that you or an ex-spouse has received is income, and whether it counts for alimony or child support purposes, we'd be happy to help you.

 It's not always clear whether money you receive is 'income'

 It's very common in a divorce for alimony or child support payments to be based on a spouse's income.
 But while "income" seems simple to understand, that's not always the case.
 Here are three examples of how it's not always clear whether money someone receives is income: